FavourOgboi/Secondary-School-Student-Academic-Performance-Prediction/README.md

 We used the analysis to uncover trends and patterns, and we also built a **predictive model** that can forecast future academic achievements, helping educational institutions identify students who may need additional support.

+This app also provides personalized recommendations based on student performance in different subjects and departments.

 **Note**: No data was generated using AI to avoid skewness.

 **TEAM MEMBERS AND ROLES**